ganeshpendela/Blogify-Dynamic-Blog-Management-System/README.md

 Welcome to Blogify!
 This dynamic blog management system allows you to create, manage, and publish blog posts efficiently.
 Built with HTML, CSS, JS, Node.js, EJS, and MongoDB, Blogify offers a robust platform for personal and professional blogging.

+## Live Preview
+[Click here](https://blogify-dynamic-blog-management-system.onrender.com) for a live preview of Blogify.

 ## Features
 - **Create, Edit, and Delete Posts:** Manage your blog content with ease.
 - **Persistent Storage:** Utilizes MongoDB for data storage.